 14. Creamy chicken

 This wonderful smooth and tasty chicken dish is one of the best transition meals for children.
 It goes down very easily and doesn’t require a lot of teeth to chew it up.
 The best thing about this dish is that the chicken is a good source of protein, one of the more important nutrients for a developing child.
 The dish also contains a little bit of calcium which helps your child to build strong bones.
+Store this dish in a hot box, and you can hand a portion to your child when he or she is hungry!

 15. Chicken with carrots and apple puree